Tan Tan Noodles

 To serve place noodles in bowl, add broth.
 Scatter green onions, cilantro, bean sprouts and peanuts over top.

-If you like the Deluxe Version – brown the ground beef and drain off any fat – add 1 or 2 ladles of the broth and allow the beef to soak up the liquid.
-When serving, sprinkle the beef on top of the noodles before adding the broth.
+If you like the Deluxe Version – brown the ground meat and drain off any fat – add 1 or 2 ladles of the broth and allow the beef to soak up the liquid.
+When serving, sprinkle the meat on top of the noodles before adding the broth.